ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 1. Measure out washing buffer stock (1 mL per reaction) plus about 10% overage.
 <br> *i.e. (N + 0.1xN= 11N/10) mL. eg. for **24 samples**, 24 + 2.4 = **26.4 mL**)*
-2. Stuff bead mill tubes with foliage sample as needed.<br>
+2. Stuff bead mill tubes with foliage sample as needed.
 *(~30 mg for pine, spruce species), being careful to not cross contaminate samples.
 If using hands to stuff tubes (break the long needles!), change gloves for each sample.
 (If tissue is tough, grind with a mortar and pestle before transfer)*
 3. Add 1 mL Washing buffer, then 0.01 g PVP, and 4.5 µL β-mercaptoethanol in each tube.
 *Strategy for this can be like: Adding **0.01 x (11N/10)** g of **PVP** (eg. 0.264 g for 24 rxn), then **4.5 x (11N/10)** µL (eg. 118.8 µL for 24 rxn) of **β-ME** (in fumehood) to the measured 11N/10 mL washing buffer stock.
 Then add **1004.5 µL** of the mix to each bead mill tube*.